CDCgov/dibbs-query-connector/query-connector/README.md

 2. Clone the Query Connector repository with `git clone https://github.com/CDCgov/dibbs-query-connector.git`.
 3. Navigate to `/query-connector`.
 4. Run `docker build -t query-connector .`.

-#### Running from Node.js Source Code

-We recommend running the Query Connector app from a container, but if that is not feasible for a given use-case, it may also be run directly from Node using the steps below.

-1. Ensure that both Git and Node 18.x or higher are installed.
-2. Clone the Cuery Connector repository with `git clone https://github.com/CDCgov/dibbs-query-connector`.
-3. Navigate to `/query-connector/`.
-4. Install all of the Node dependencies for the Query Connector app with `npm install`.
-5. Run the Query Connector app on `localhost:3000` with `npm run dev`.
-If you are on a Windows Machine, you may need to run `npm run dev-win` instead.

 ### Running via docker-compose (WIP)